Responsible hosting in India

-Ensure you have a functioning smoke alarm and carbon monoxide detector, and that your property meets government safety guidelines for your area (e.g., International Building Code).
+Ensure you have a functioning smoke alarm and carbon monoxide detector, and that your property meets government safety guidelines for your area (ex: National Building Code or other local building bylaws).
 Ensure you provide a functioning fire extinguisher and complete required maintenance.

 Ensure you have a clearly marked fire escape route, and post a map in your home.

 Always be mindful of your guests' privacy.
 Fully disclose whether there are security cameras or other surveillance equipment at or around your listing.
 Make sure you are aware of and comply with applicable federal, state, and local laws.

 Establish safe occupancy limits - your local government may have guidelines.